agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 Thereby, the structure can be adjusted according to the developer’s preferences, for example, to comply with the Maven structure.

 **Note for experienced users:** The `rules.xml `project file is a rules project descriptor that contains project and configuration details.
-For instance, a user may redefine a module name there that is the same as a name of the corresponding Excel file by default.
+For instance, a user may redefine a module name there that is the same as a name of the correspoturns a copy of the current runtime context.nding Excel file by default.
 When updating project details via OpenL Tablets WebStudio, the `rules.xml `file is automatically created or updated accordingly.
-For more information on configuring `rules.xml, `see [OpenL Tablets Developers Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/developer_guide), *Rules Project Descriptor* section.
+For more information on configuring `rules.xml, `see [OpenL Tablets Developers Guide, Rules Project Descriptor section](https://openldocs.readthedocs.io/en/latest/documentation/guides/developer_guide#rules-project-descriptor).

 The following topics are included in this section: